c-by-b/Proof-of-Concept/cbyb/design/evaluator_architecture.md

 - Separates logic from data, enabling modular safety enforcement at scale
 - Maintains updateability and auditability without sacrificing performance
 - Supports both solo development constraints and future team scaling needs

+# Appendix

+## Potential Concerns

+### **Latency:**
+    * **Status:** Overstated.
+    * **Mitigation:** The architecture's use of "Decisive Mode" for time-critical actions and "Deliberative Mode" for all others effectively compartmentalizes the issue.
+Latency is only a factor in the deliberative mode, where it is an acceptable trade-off for a more thorough safety check.

+### **Knowledge Base Maintenance & Integrity:**
+    * **Status:** Manageable.
+    * **Mitigation:** While the operational burden is similar to that of a monolithic model, the external knowledge base introduces new architectural and security complexities.
+This is manageable through robust processes for curation, validation, and a focus on security hardening of the data pipeline and repository itself.

+### **Contextual Ambiguity and Interpretation & Limited Capacity for Emergent Reasoning:**
+    * **Status:** Manageable.
+    * **Mitigation:** This downside is effectively neutralized by the use of structured data.
+By storing external knowledge in semantic graphs (triples designed with an event-based model), the system reduces ambiguity and enhances its ability to reason about novel, emergent harms by traversing the graph and identifying new causal pathways.

+### **Security and Access Control:**
+    * **Status:** Key importance to success.
+    * **Mitigation:** This is the most critical concern.
+The doubled attack surface requires a multi-layered security strategy, including: isolating the knowledge base, cryptographic signing of data, robust access controls and auditing, and leveraging the "Twin Contract" for additional verification.

+### **Scalability Challenges:**
+    * **Status:** Manageable.
+    * **Mitigation:** The use of "pruned graphs" corresponding to specific domains and the ability to distribute these graphs across different systems effectively addresses this concern.
+This approach allows for targeted maintenance, efficient search, and parallel processing, making the system highly scalable.